 As noted in the 2020-2024 Consolidated Plan, the State of West Virginia CDBG program diversified its array of eligible project types to include: Infrastructure Development (water andsewer), Brownfield Mitigation and Demolition of Abandoned Properties, Public Facilities Improvement (Parks & Rec.), Non-Housing Community Planning, and Fair Housing Activities.
 These activites were selected in response to the results of the 2020-2024 Conslidated Plan Community Needs Assessment.
-PY2021 CDBG Applications were due to WVDED on March 3rd, 2022 and will be awarded by October 1st, 2022.
-The WVDED recived a total of 36 CDBG applications that collectively request a total \$35,259,300 in CDBG funding.
-Of the applications received, 17 are for water and sewer infrastructure development projects (requesting a total of \$29,974,300), 16 are for demolition projects (requesting a total of \$3,725,000), 2 planning projects (requesting a total \$310,000) and 1 broadband project (requesting a total of \$1,250,000).
-As awards have yet to be announced, the State is unable to provide details regarding the number of applications awarded, project types selected for funding, and numbers to be served.
-With that said, it is clear that the priority needs in the state of West Virginia remain the same at the close of PY2021.
+PY2022 CDBG Applications were due to WVDED on February 24th, 2023 and will be awarded by the 4th quarter of 2023.
+The WVDED recived a total of 28 CDBG applications that collectively request a total \$25,031,815.00 in CDBG funding.
+Of the applications received, 13 are water and sewer infrastructure development projects (requesting a total of \$21,416,000), 10 are demolition projects (requesting a total of \$1,733,815), 2 are planning projects (requesting a total \$475,000) and 3 are public facilities projects (requesting a total of \$1,407,000).
+As awards have yet to be announced, the State is unable to provide details regarding the number of applications awarded, project types selected for funding, and the numbers to be served.
+With that said, it is clear that the priority needs in the state of West Virginia remain the same at the close of PY2022.

-The majority of applications received (17 of 36) are for projects that will either improve or extend water/sewer infrastructure to communities with no or inadequate services.
-Regardless of which infrastructure development projects are selected for funding, 100 percent will exceed the 51% low- and moderate-income threshold.
+The largest category of applications received (13 of 28) are for projects that will either improve or extend water/sewer infrastructure to communities with no or inadequate services.
+Regardless of which infrastructure development projects are selected for funding, 100% will exceed the 51% low- and moderate-income threshold.
 Funds committed to low- and moderate-income activities will address the serious and adverse health and environmental effects of inadequate, aging, or non-existent infrastructure systems.
 Left unaddressed, these existing conditions can deteriorate, causing significant hazards to individual health and safety, and substantial environmental degradation.
 Similarly, the lack of basic services is a barrier to the development of suitable living environments.
 This poses numerous social and economic obstacles, particularly among vulnerable populations.
 Therefore, these projects will continue to remainthe highest priority for CDBG funding.

 During the 2020-2024 Consolidated Planning process, the deteriorating housing stock and growing number of dilapidated structures throughout the State of West Virginia was identified as a new community development priority.
-As such, the State received 16 PY2021 CDBG Demolition Project applications.
-As this is the section largest type of applications received, the State plans to commit a portion of PY2021 CDBG funding towards demolition projects.
+As such, the State received 10 PY2022 CDBG Demolition Project applications.
+As this is the second largest type of applications received, the State plans to commit a portion of PY2022 CDBG funding towards demolition projects.
 Such activities will eliminate the health and safety risks associated with dilapidated structures, promote future development, and foster further economic development in commercial settings.